landlab/landlab/docs/source/user_guide/components.rst

     We emphasize that at the moment most Landlab components are under active development, and it is possible that    changes may occur to things such as input argument format with little or no warning.
-Please let the Landlab development team know if you’re making heavy use of a component so we can avoid unnecessarily breaking your code in future Landlab releases!
+Please let the Landlab development team know if you're making heavy use of a component so we can avoid unnecessarily breaking your code in future Landlab releases!
     Components are presented as-is in this beta release and we don't make any guarantees about the stability or otherwise of the implementations.